NAACP: Formation

 The NAACP was incorporated a year later in 1911.
 The association's charter expressed its mission:

 The larger conference resulted in a more diverse organization, where the leadership was predominantly white.
 Moorfield Storey, a white attorney from a Boston abolitionist family, served as the president of the NAACP from its founding to 1915.
 At its founding, the NAACP had one African American on its executive board, Du Bois.
 Storey was a long-time classical liberal and Grover Cleveland Democrat who advocated laissez-faire free markets, the gold standard, and anti-imperialism.
 Storey consistently and aggressively championed civil rights, not only for blacks but also for Native Americans and immigrants (he opposed immigration restrictions).
 Du Bois continued to play a pivotal leadership role in the organization, serving as editor of the association's magazine, The Crisis, which had a circulation of more than 30,000.

 The Crisis was used both for news reporting and for publishing African-American poetry and literature.
 During the organization's campaigns against lynching, Du Bois encouraged the writing and performance of plays and other expressive literature about this issue.

 The Jewish community contributed greatly to the NAACP's founding and continued financing.
-Jewish historian Howard Sachar writes in his book A History of Jews in America that "In 1914, Professor Emeritus Joel Spingarn of Columbia University became chairman of the NAACP and recruited for its board such Jewish leaders as Jacob Schiff, Jacob Billikopf, and Rabbi Stephen Wise."
+Jewish historian Howard Sachar's book A History of Jews in America notes "In 1914, Professor Emeritus Joel Spingarn of Columbia University became chairman of the NAACP and recruited for its board such Jewish leaders as Jacob Schiff, Jacob Billikopf, and Rabbi Stephen Wise."

+Membership and chapters

+In 1912, the organization added its first branches in Boston and Chicago.
+Seven more were added in 1913 as the NAACP began to welcome new members.
+By 1915, there were 50 branches with 6,000 members.
+World War I saw a surge in membership.
+By 1920, there were 395 branches and more than 90,000 members.

+The geography was also changing.
+Initially there were few chapters in the South but by 1920, there were 74 in that region including every state.
+Membership fell off in the later 1920s and during the Great Depression but resumed during the 1940s.
+In 1945, the NAACP claimed 894 branches and 351,000 members.
+Virtually every town or city where Black folks lived also had an NAACP chapter.
+This included southern communities although Jim Crow violence made this much riskier in the South than elsewhere and kept membership lower on a per capita basis than in other regions.

+That changed in the 1950s.
+In 1958, the South accounted for well over half of the NAACP's 1,230 chapters and 302,000 members.